imlakshay08/imlakshay08/README.md

 - 👯 Open to contributing and collaborating on projects and creative ideas.

-- ⚡ I'm  a tech enthusiast, penetration tester and a passionate learner.
+- ⚡ I'm  a tech enthusiast and a passionate learner.

 - 📫 Exploring more fields in computer science domain as well.